The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Further Applications

+Based on Figures~\ref{fig:sim1} and \ref{fig:sim2}, we can also compare the performance of the two BART priors.
+BART with the polynomially decaying prior (the original BART prior by \citet{chipman2010bart}) works slightly better in lower dimensions ($p=2,5$), whereas the exponentially decaying prior is marginally preferred in higher dimensions ($p=10,20,50$).
+However, because the difference is not significant, we conclude that there are no substantial differences in empirical behavior between the two BART priors.

-\section{Further applications}
+\section{Further Applications}

 Section~\ref{sec:nonreg} establishes the posterior contraction rate of BART for the nonparametric regression model and justifies its near-minimax optimality.
-Since our approximation theory only requires very general conditions on a split-net, the results can be extended to statistical models beyond nonparametric regression with fixed design.
+As our approximation theory only requires conditions on a split-net, the results can be extended to statistical models beyond nonparametric regression with fixed design.
 In this section, we consider other applications such as nonparametric regression with random design, density estimation, and nonparametric binary classification.
-Moreover, since the technical results in Section~\ref{sec:nonreg} hold even with the single tree model ($T=1$), one can find no theoretical advantages of BART over Bayesian CART.
+Moreover, as the technical results in Section~\ref{sec:nonreg} hold even with the single tree model ($T=1$), one can find no theoretical advantages of BART over Bayesian CART.
 A theoretical advantage of BART can be recognized if the true function has an additive structure \citep{linero2018bayesian-jrssb,rockova2020posterior}.
 Such an extension is also considered in this section.

-\subsection{Nonparametric regression with random design}
+\subsection{Nonparametric Regression with Random Design}

 Theorem~\ref{thm:nonreg} quantifies the posterior contraction rate of nonparametric regression with fixed design where the predictor variables are not random variables.
-Now we consider a random design regression in \eqref{eqn:modelregrd}.
-The random design assumption is often necessary, for example, in measurement error models \citep{tuo2015efficient} or causal inference models \citep{hahn2020bayesian,ray2020semiparametric}.
-Here we establish the posterior contraction rate of BART for the random design model in \eqref{eqn:modelregrd}.
-It is important to note that fixed design points in Section~\ref{sec:fixeddesign} can not be used for a split-net, as the procedure is not truly Bayesian if the prior is dependent on the data.
-Instead, a regular grid in Section~\ref{sec:grid} can be useful.
+Now we consider a random design regression in \eqref{eqn:modelregrd} in which the model is treated as independent and identically distributed.
+We establish the posterior contraction rate of BART for the random design model in \eqref{eqn:modelregrd}.
+The main advantage of considering random design is that it provides the $L_{2,Q}$-contraction rate without empirical process theory, where $Q$ is a probability measure for $X_i$, whereas fixed design essentially provides the contraction rate with respect to the empirical $L_2$-norm as in Section~\ref{sec:nonreg}.
+The random design assumption is also often necessary in certain statistical models, for example, in measurement error models \citep{tuo2015efficient} or causal inference models \citep{hahn2020bayesian,ray2020semiparametric}.
+Note that fixed design points in Section~\ref{sec:fixeddesign} cannot be used for a split-net, as the procedure is not truly Bayesian if the prior is dependent on the data ($X_i$ is now considered a part of the observation.).
+Instead, a regular grid in Section~\ref{sec:grid} can be useful for this framework.